 Which kind of, in a round-about way, brings me to these Frozen Lemon Berry Cheesecake Cups!
-These are definitely not something I’ll be giving to Soren anytime soon, but they ARE a fun little treat that Lars and I enjoyed yesterday.
+These are definitely not something I’ll be giving to Soren anytime soon.
+But they ARE a fun little treat that Lars and I enjoyed yesterday.

 These hit all my boxes because the recipe includes minimal ingredients, they’re low in sugar and made with unrefined sugar, they have fruit, and they’re super tasty!
 It’s a snack that toddler AND mom can enjoy!

 This recipe starts with an oat based cup that is made in a muffin pan.
 I considered doing a graham cracker crust but, like I said, I wanted to keep the sugar low and thought using oats would add some whole grains.

 Using GO VEGGIE Plain Cream Cheese, along with almond milk, makes these vegan and lactose free.
-You can certainly sub regular cream cheese and cows milk if you prefer, but we love using GO VEGGIE as it’s lower in calories and saturated fat and is cholesterol free!
+You can certainly sub regular cream cheese and cows milk if you prefer.
+But we love using GO VEGGIE as it’s lower in calories and saturated fat and is cholesterol free!

 What I love about this recipe is that it can be adapted so many ways.
 You can use any kind of berry instead of blueberries.
-You can use orange zest and juice instead of lemon.
+And you can use orange zest and juice instead of lemon.
 You could even add a bit of cinnamon and diced apples instead of the lemon zest and juice and make an apple cinnamon various!

 This post is sponsored by GO VEGGIE but all opinions are my own.